What to do if you can't travel during the Coronavirus period

 6. Learn a new language.

-Of the country that is atop of your bucket list or at least a few words that will ease the basic communication and surprise the locals.
+Of the country that is atop of your bucket list or at least a few words that will ease the necessary communication and surprise the locals.

 7. Pick up a camera and learn how to take epic shots.
 Because who does not like the quality photos?